freifunk-berlin/falter-packages/doc/compiling.md

 The script will download the OpenWrt-SDK for the specific architecture and compile all packages in the feed.
 This works for local packages, that aren't checked into git too.

 Please mind, that this will build the packagefeed, _but won't sign it_.
-Signing needs to be handled separately (i.e. automatic builds get signed on buildbot master).
+Signing needs to be handled separately (i.e. automatic builds get signed on buildbot main).